-As kids, we were told to not ask “Why?” but to just do.
-This is the complete opposite when it comes to the safety on a job site.
-Knowing why an accident, incident, or near miss occurred.
-Per the basics of project management learning from failure or preferably learning without failure is a crucial component to building capability and competence.
+As kids, we were told to not ask “Why?” but to just do what we’re told.
+This is the complete opposite when it comes to safety on a job site – knowing why an accident, incident, or near miss occurred.
+Per the basics of project management, learning from failure – or preferably learning without failure – is a crucial component to building capability and competence.

-An incident is an unplanned event that does not result in personal injury but may result in property damage or is worthy of recording.
-While this category does not involve a catastrophic failure it still involves a failure.
+“Incident” is an unplanned event that does not result in personal injury but may result in property damage or is worthy of recording.
+While this category does not involve a catastrophic failure, it still involves a failure.
 Again, asking why is vital even with this type of scenario.
 There is nothing more important than having a safe workplace.
 Understanding what caused the incident to occur in the first place can only be solved by asking why did this incident occur.

 Never be afraid to ask questions.
-There is no such thing as a dumb question.
-Especially when the question is “Why?”.
-If one is unsure of what is going on the more likely a failure will occur.
-If someone asks a question, don’t ever tell them they have a dumb question.
+There is no such thing as a dumb question, especially when the question is “Why?”
+If one is unsure of what is going on, the more likely a failure will occur.
+If someone asks a question, don’t ever tell them it’s a dumb one.
 Be happy to answer and explain whatever the question may be.
 Keep it safe.

 Be sure to check out our YouTube channel for a wide variety of construction safety videos.